-In addition to a Board of Directors, OWRN has an unpaid Steering Committee whose experience ranges from Management, Community Services, Veterinary and Wildlife Rehabilitation.
+In addition to a Board of Directors, OWRN has a voluntary Steering Committee whose experience ranges from Management, Community Services, Veterinary and Wildlife Rehabilitation.

 If you feel you could contribute to our development in any capacity please feel free to get in touch.